Business owner policies: Why your clients sometimes neglect their risks

 Business interruption.
 Fires, mudslides, earthquakes, tornadoes – if the worst happens, your client’s property is covered so that they can repair or rebuild quickly.
 But what happens in the meantime, when their business remains closed and no cash is flowing in?
 Business interruption or business income insurance helps cover loss of income after a disaster, yet a national study shows that only 35 percent of small business owners have business interruption insurance.
 Arrowhead’s BOP covers your client for 90 days after the loss event.
 And our new Quake Assist Program provides California business owners with business interruption insurance after an earthquake – even if their business suffered no property damage.
 Find out more here.

 Cyber Liability.
-According to the 2018 State of SMB Cybersecurity Report, cyber hackers have breached half of the 28 million small businesses in the U.S. Many business owners have no idea which half they’re in.
+According to a recent State of SMB Cybersecurity Report, cyber hackers have breached nearly half of the 28 million small businesses in the U.S. Many business owners have no idea which half they’re in.
 These facts are even more sobering: According to Thoughtreach.com, small businesses pay more than triple the cost for cyber fraud than larger businesses; nearly 60 percent of small operations go out of business within six months of a cyber attack.
 It’s a good idea to review specific cyber risks with your client to ensure adequate coverage, and more importantly, what steps they can take to protect their operation from hackers.
 Again, cyber coverage is included in Arrowhead BOP and Package.

 Employee Practices Liability.
 EPLI defends your client against claims of sexual harassment, discrimination, wrongful termination and other lawsuits initiated by an employee.
 With the increased attention to #MeToo, business owners are wise to consider adding EPLI to their insurance package.